F-LASIK Eye Surgery | Perth WA

 Once you are discharged, you should travel straight home.
 We recommend a friend or family member be available for the first night following surgery for extra assistance with eye drops and support.
 Although you have likely reached driving standards within a a few hours, it is not advisable to drive until Dr Furness has cleared you at your day 1 post-operative appointment.
 To put your mind at ease, you are given Dr Furness’ mobile number for out of office hours for any queries or concerns you may have.

-You will be provided with an eye drop medication chart at Perth Eye Hospital and your post-operative eye drops.
+You will be provided with an eye drop medication chart and your post-operative eye drops on your surgery day.
 It is important these are taken as recommended as they will minimise healing time and improve comfort in your eyes.
 We recommend that you wear non-prescription sunglasses when outdoors for the first couple of weeks following surgery as a temporary side effect of your procedure may be light sensitivity.
 Sunglasses will also help to keep any dust that may be present in the air from getting into your eyes and causing further dryness and / or irritation.